KyleAipoalani/KyleAipoalani.github.io/projects/rock-paper-scissors.md

 ---

-This game was originally going to be made in Java with Swing but I already had a significant project utilizing Swing, so I wanted to test my knowledge in C so I decided to make this simple command-line game.
-This project deepened my knowledge in the language.
+This game was originally going to be made in Java with Swing but I already had a significant project utilizing Swing, so I wanted to test my knowledge in C by making this simple command-line game.
+This project deepened my knowledge in the language after only learning C for a semester and got me more comfortable with the differing syntax from java.

 ### key features
 This is a simple command-line game in C.